 10. Is there a specific format for maintaining records by UIN holders?

-While UIN holders are required to maintain specific records, the exact format may not be explicitly prescribed.
+While authorities require UIN holders to maintain specific records, they may not explicitly prescribe the exact format.
 However, compliance is crucial for adherence to the prescribed particulars and maintaining accurate records.